 Your Robots.txt file always should be placed in your websites root directory, as this is the only place crawlers will look for it.
 For example, http://yoursite.com/robots.txt is a valid location.

 If your site is built using WordPress, a robots.txt file is created when you start publishing content.
 You can then control what crawlers will look at under the Privacy Settings section in your WordPress Admin.
-There are also a number of WordPress plugin such as Yoast SEO, which offer similar functions and controls to robots.txt files.
+There are also a number of WordPress plugin such as Yoast SEO, which offers similar functions and controls to robots.txt files.

 The first element of a robots.txt file gives instructions as to which web crawlers the command refers to.
 In some cases, you may want to restrict access to some crawlers but allow others to crawl and index your content.